 5. Faster Memory Cards

-We talked about the buffer capability in cameras for sports photography and very similar to that, when continuously photographing high-speed action shots, your memory card should be able to write faster as well.
+We talked about the buffer capability in cameras and very similar to that, when continuously photographing high-speed action shots, your memory card should be able to write faster as well.
 Have cards and spare cards that will allow for faster read and write processes.

 6. Shoulder Straps